-Emerald Value members need to consult with a nominated FP and the benefit is subject to the block benefit.
-Members may obtain authorisation for three (3) out-of-hospital consultations with a non-nominated network FP per family per year, with no co-payment.
-Once the (3) three visits have been depleted, a 30% co-payment will apply to claims for any additional consultations with non-nominated network FPs, subject to benefits and limits Ruby, Emerald, and Onyx members will not incur penalties for not having a nominated FP.
+Emerald Value members need to consult with a nominated FP, and the benefit is subject to the block benefit.
+A 30% co-payment will apply to claims for consultations with non-nominated network FPs, subject to benefits and limits.

+Ruby, Emerald, and Onyx members will not incur penalties for not having a nominated FP.